POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization: Dataset Construction

-\textbf{Annotation Guidelines:} We developed the guidelines in English and Amharic, and then translated and culturally adapted them for each target language.
-Annotators were instructed to: \begin{itemize}[noitemsep] \item Identify whether a text is polarized; \item If the text is classified as polarized, tag the type of polarization (political, racial/ethnic, religious, gender/sexual identity, other); \item If the text is classified as polarized, tag its manifestations (stereotyping, vilification, dehumanization, deindividuation, extreme language, lack of empathy, invalidation). \end{itemize}
+\textbf{Annotation Guidelines:} Given the cultural and linguistic breadth of \datasetname, we developed detailed, multilingual annotation guidelines (see Appendix~\ref{sec:Annotation_Guidelines}) in English, and then translated and culturally adapted them for each target language.
+Annotators were instructed to: \begin{itemize}[noitemsep,leftmargin=*] \item Identify whether a text is polarized \item If the text is classified as polarized, tag the type of polarization (political, racial/ethnic, religious, gender/sexual identity, other) \item If the text is classified as polarized, tag its manifestations or rhetorical tactics (stereotyping/deindividuation, vilification, dehumanization, extreme language, lack of empathy, invalidation). \end{itemize}

 Multiple labels were allowed due to the conceptual and contextual overlap often observed in polarized content.